MaxPro-Studio/browser_autorun/README.md

 This program writes Google Chrome to autoload and when the system starts, the browser automatically starts in a minimized form, allowing you not to waste time opening it.

 If you have the Google Chrome browser installed in the default path, follow the steps below:
-1. Move the contents of the "auto" folder to this path:
+1. Move the contents of the "auto" folder to this path: C:\Program Files\Google\Chrome\Application\
 2. Run the file "write_autorun.vbs"

 If you have a different browser installed or the path is different, follow the steps below: